alitsaberi/slumber/configs/instructions/tactile_cueing.md

 2. Respond to the question that appears on the screen.

-3. Repeat this process until a **confirmation message** appears, and then you can proceed to the next task.
+3. The **confirmation message** should appear on the first attempt and then you can proceed to the next task.

-     - The **confirmation message** may appear on the first attempt.
+     - If it does not appear, try to repeat the process again.

 ### Two Other Possible Outcomes: